Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 How long does a house sale take in Yorkshire in 2026?

 An open-market sale typically takes 4 to 6 months from listing to completion: 4 to 8 weeks to get an offer, then 8 to 12 weeks of conveyancing.
+Houses in Sheffield are currently averaging around 50 days from listing to sold subject to contract.
+Flats are averaging 269 days.
 A cash sale can complete in as little as 7 days.

 Selling in Sheffield, Doncaster, Rotherham, or Barnsley?